ozdemre/RoboND-Pick-and-Place/README.md

 Provided ROS package has all the steps except from 2 and 5.
-What's left to us is to create a Inverse Kinematics service node (IK_Server.py) which calculates the necessary joint angles for all joints for all provided trajectory samples provided by Moveit!?
+What's left to us is to create a Inverse Kinematics service node (IK_Server.py) which calculates the necessary joint angles for all joints for all provided trajectory samples provided by Moveit!
 Rest is already done by the ROS package

 **How to use this code?**